upticktalent/uptick-talent-lms/frontend/ReadMe.md

 ### Styling
 - Use Tailwind CSS for styling
+- We use the shadcn component library in this project.
+We do **not** use the original HTML elements exported by shadcn (e.g., `<Button />`, `<Input />`) directly; instead, always use the shadcn components as they are, without referencing or importing the HTML tags they wrap.
 - Follow mobile-first responsive design
 - Use CSS custom properties for theming
 - Implement consistent spacing and typography scales